 - Not every image looks appealing in black and white.
 Learning how to shoot for B&W as opposed to in B&W will help you strengthen your ability to think creatively.
 You’ll get to challenge yourself and take better photos.

 As you read the following points, think about the stories you want to tell and what you want your viewers to feel when they look at your work.
-This information will help you immensely before, during, and after your photo shoot.
+This information will help you before, during, and after your photo shoot.

 When I take photos of people, I like to separate them from their backgrounds.
 To do this, I use an aperture of f/1.8 – f/2.5.
 This range makes my subjects stand out and creates gorgeous bokeh.
-A soft background will complement your model’s features, eliminate any potential distractions, and look amazing in B&W.
+A soft background will complement your model’s features.
+It will also eliminate any potential distractions, and look amazing in B&W.

 However, this is just my way of working with aperture.
 If you have a different method, don’t feel left out, but do remain open to experimenting with new settings.

-When I take portraits at night (or in a place with very few light sources), I like to experiment with high ISO numbers.
-I know this might sound intimidating, but it’s ideal for black and white portraits.
+When I take portrait photography at night (or in a place with limited light), I like to experiment with high ISO numbers.
+I know this might sound intimidating, but it’s ideal for shooting black and white portraits.
 The grain in your image will create a rough, film-like look.
 The lack of light, which may look unappealing in color, will look dramatic in B&W.

 The type of lighting you should work with depends on the kind of story you want your photos to tell.
 You don’t even have to come up with a complicated idea.
 All you have to do is ask yourself three simple questions: